 ‘You should come to Saxony with an open mind and discover the region for yourself.’

 Until then, Klaus Zimmerling had been a man of few words.
 Only when showing us the landscape or uncorking another bottle of wine, I see his eyes sparkle.
 I posed to him the same question as to why so little is known about the wine region.
 It could be the fact, that the region produces only 0.2% of Germany’s wines.
 Zimmerling only produces around 14,000 bottles a year which are quickly sold out.
 The wine is more expensive than the average bottle of German wine.
 In an era where everything is built for mass consumption, I find it comforting that the wine I maybe drinking, will be no longer – tomorrow.
 In uncertain times like this, where the future is difficult to predict, it is more important that we savour the smaller details and gifts of life.
 Like a good bottle of wine.
 I have two bottles of Zimmerling’s signature high-quality organic Riesling wine left.
-I will save it for the colder nights ahead.
+I will save it for the cold nights ahead.
 It will be a moment worth waiting for, only, a brief few moments, to be transported back to memories of a beautiful late summer by the serpentine Elbe river.
 Memories of early misty mornings, of some good wine and the eternal hope of better times to comes around the bend.

 Covid 19 situation in Saxony

 Our visit to the wine region went very smoothly and we felt safe during our visit.
 Rate of infections in Saxony was one of the lowest in the summer.
 There was plenty of social distancing in the wineries and everyone wore a mask in public and on public transport.
 Things have changed a bit since our visit.
-To help restrict the rise in Covid-19, Saxony and the rest of Germany are currently under a light lockdown where restaurants and bars are closed at the moment, operating on a takeaway basis in many places.
-You will be required to wear a mask in public transport, shops and restuarants.
+To help restrict the rise in Covid-19, Saxony and the rest of Germany are currently under a total lockdown where restaurants and bars are closed at the moment, operating on a takeaway basis in many places.
+You will be required to wear a mask in public transport, shops and restaurants.
 You will also have to wear your mask in busy public areas.
 For the latest updates, please visit the Saxony Tourism website.

 Planning your trip